Pet Allergy

 It is possible to develop an allergy to an animal or pet at any time, even where that animal has previously been a pet, or where a pet does not live in your home.
 Workplace exposure can occur for occupations such as vets, farmers, and laboratory scientists.

-Pet allergens can also be found in schools and public places where they have been transferred on clothing and shoes from pet owners.
+Pet allergens can be found in environments where cats do not live including schools and public places where these allergens have been transferred onto clothing and shoes from pets like cats and dogs.
 Exposure to cat allergen in schools can exacerbate symptoms in asthmatic children with cat allergy.

 Cat allergen is particularly persistent and can remain in homes long after a cat is no longer there.
 Pet dander can become airborne as hair is shed by grooming and collects on furniture and other surfaces.